Skip to content

 Inline Ellipsis - Clicking the ellipsis located at the far right of each rate gives you the option to delete that rate.

-Rate Value (%) Column - This value is entered as a percentage.
+Value - This value is entered as a percentage.
 This percentage is between 0-100, and is associated with the rate you are creating.
 Rate values can be set to a maximum of two decimal places.

 Sorting the 'Rates' List - You can sort the columns in ascending or descending order.
 Locate the list header (found on the top of the rate list) and hover over the desired column header.
 An ‘Up’ arrow or ‘Down’ arrow will appear.
 Click on this arrow to sort.
 ‘Up’ arrow for ascending order, and ‘Down’ arrow for descending order.